Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-In addition to a poor reliability score, the average repair bill for the Q5 is almost £1,000.
+In addition to a poor reliability score, the average repair bill for the Q5 is about £1,000.
 That’s obviously a lot more than the cost of a used car warranty, which is well worth keeping in mind if you own an Audi Q5 or are looking for a used one.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data